AlandisP/GameVerse/README.md

 ## Testing Technology

-Testing frameworks are included with Maven and React.
+1. Testing frameworks are included with Maven and React.
 No additional installation needed.
+2. Maven handles all test dependencies automatically.
+3. No additional installation is required beyond Java, Node, and Chrome.

 ## Running Tests

-1. Run the backend + frontend(npm start) of the application
+1. Run the backend + frontend(npm start) of the application(for selenium to run behavioral tests)
 2. Make sure you're in the GameVerse/ directory(otherwise next command will not work)
 3. run the command 'mvnw test' in the termainl and the tests will run.

-**If you're using VScode, you can run tests via the testing tab or you can run them manually by going into the test folder and running each test.
+*If you're using VScode, you can run tests via the testing tab or you can run them manually by going into the test folder and running each test.

 # Authors